henspace/text2lesson-docs/docs/formatting/format-text.md

 # Superscript and subscript

-_Text2Lesson_ does not normally allow you to include HTML in your lessons.
+_RapidQandA_ does not normally allow you to include HTML in your lessons.
 There are however a few exceptions.
 Superscript and subscripts tags are a couple of exceptions.

 ```